 Nonetheless, when a person strives to have a well-formed conscience, he/she is obliged to follow that conscience and act accordingly.

-With that said, it’s also important to point out two types of erroneous judgments.
+With that said, it’s also important to point out two ways in which a conscience can be in error.
 One is an erroneous conscience that is culpable (sinful) and the other is one which is not culpable (not personally sinful even though it’s still misinformed).

 Sometimes, as explained above, people make wrong choices and believe they are making right choices.
 So are they guilty of sin if they make a wrong choice believing it is the right choice?
 For example, we know that abortion is intrinsically evil, meaning, it is always wrong to take the innocent life of a child within the womb.
-But what about a person who honestly believes that abortion is OK to do in some circumstances?
-Let’s say they get pregnant out of wedlock and pregnancy at the time will interfere with a college education.
-Is it OK, sometimes, to have an abortion?
+But what about a person who honestly believes that abortion is legitimate in some circumstances?
+Let’s say a woman becomes pregnant out of wedlock and her pregnancy would interfere with a college education.
+Would it be legitimate, in that situation, to have an abortion?

 Now, it’s important to point out clearly here that only God knows her heart and only God knows if she went forward with an abortion truly believing it was good.
 It must be said that, objectively speaking, she made an erroneous decision.
 The act of abortion is intrinsically evil and is wrong in every way.
 But the question here is whether or not she personally sinned in her choice or if she made the wrong choice through no fault of her own.
-It’s hard to believe, today, in our day and age, that someone would never be exposed to the truth about the evil of abortion.
-But, nonetheless, in this example, let’s just say, for the sake of argument, that she really did not know it was wrong and that she truly didn’t ever have an opportunity to be exposed to the truth of this situation.
+It’s hard to believe, in our day and age, that someone would never be exposed to the truth about the evil of abortion.
+But, nonetheless, in this example, for the sake of argument, let’s say that she truly did not know it was wrong and that she truly was never exposed to the truth of the baby’s humanity.
 Furthermore, let’s say, for the sake of this example, that she sincerely believed abortion in this case was good and right.
 Given these circumstances did she personally sin?
 She may not have.
 Did she do a wrong action?
 Yes she did.
-Abortion is the wrong action but she may not be held accountable for it before God in this case.
+Abortion is the wrong action, but she may not be held accountable for it before God in this case.

 What this shows us is that it is possible to do the wrong action and not have personal responsibility for that action.
 Again, this only applies to the case where someone has a misinformed and, therefore, erroneous conscience through no fault of their own.

-With that said, if there was negligence on her part in seeking the truth.
-Or if she had been presented with the truth and refused to be open.
-Or if there were any other factors that led to her erroneous decision which were her fault, then she would bear some responsibility.
+With that said, if there were negligence on her part in seeking the truth, if she had been presented with the truth and refused to acknowledge it, or if there were other factors that led to her erroneous decision which were her own fault, then she would bear some responsibility for the abortion.
 Perhaps her guilt would be minimal, or perhaps her guilt would be great.
 Only God knows the heart.
 But our purpose here is to try to understand the difference between a wrongful action and personal guilt for that action.

-One important point to add to this explanation is that all of us do have a personal duty to seek the truth and to properly inform our conscience.
-We must take responsibility for a misinformed conscience when we are negligent.
+One important point to add to this explanation is that we all have a personal duty to seek the truth and to properly form, and inform, our conscience.
+Negligence in seeking the truth makes us responsible for a misinformed conscience.
 But, nonetheless, God knows our particular circumstances and will judge accordingly.